soundpress/RulesOfNYC/docs/c01/index.rst

 (n) The Board of Examiners for welders.

    (1) The Board of Examiners for Welders shall be appointed by the Commissioner of Buildings from members of the staff of the department.
-All welders' licenses issued shall be uniform for the five boroughs and shall be issued in accordance with § 25-01(o).
+All welders' licenses issued shall be uniform for the five boroughs and shall be issued in accordance with 2 RCNY § 25-01(o).

    (2) Welders to be licensed.
-No person shall perform welding work on any structural members of a structure without having obtained a welder's license from the Board of Examiners for Welders except as provided in § 25-01(n)(3).
+No person shall perform welding work on any structural members of a structure without having obtained a welder's license from the Board of Examiners for Welders except as provided in 2 RCNY § 25-01(n)(3).

       (i) Before a welder's license may be issued authorizing a person to perform welding work on a structural member of a structure the person applying for such certificate shall have been qualified as provided in § 27-616(b)(1).